progit/progit/de/09-git-internals/01-chapter9.markdown

 <!--The HTTP method is simple but a bit inefficient.
 Using smart protocols is a more common method of transferring data.
 These protocols have a process on the remote end that is intelligent about Git — it can read local data and figure out what the client has or needs and generate custom data for it.
 There are two sets of processes for transferring data: a pair for uploading data and a pair for downloading data.-->

-Die HTTP Methode ist simpel, aber sie ist auch ein bißchen ineffizient.
+Die HTTP Methode ist simpel, aber sie ist auch ein bisschen ineffizient.
 Deshalb ist es üblicher, ein smartes Protokoll für den Datentransfer zu verwenden.
 Diese Protokolle umfassen serverseitige Prozesse, die Wissen über Git besitzen.
 Sie können lokale Daten lesen und herausfinden, was auf dem Client schon vorhanden ist oder fehlt und darauf zugeschnitten Daten generieren.
 Es gibt zwei Sets von Prozessen für den Datentransfer: ein Paar für den Upload und ein Paar für den Download von Daten.

 <!--#### Uploading Data ####-->
 #### Daten hochladen ####

 <!--To upload data to a remote process, Git uses the `send-pack` and `receive-pack` processes.
 The `send-pack` process runs on the client and connects to a `receive-pack` process on the remote side.-->

-Um Daten an einen serverseitigen Prozeß zu schicken, verwendet Git die `send-pack` und `receive-pack` Prozesse.
-Der `send-pack` Prozeß läuft auf dem Client und verbindet sich mit einem `receive-pack` Prozeß auf dem Server.
+Um Daten an einen serverseitigen Prozess zu schicken, verwendet Git die `send-pack` und `receive-pack` Prozesse.
+Der `send-pack` Prozess läuft auf dem Client und verbindet sich mit einem `receive-pack` Prozess auf dem Server.

 <!--For example, say you run `git push origin master` in your project, and `origin` is defined as a URL that uses the SSH protocol.
 Git fires up the `send-pack` process, which initiates a connection over SSH to your server.
 It tries to run a command on the remote server via an SSH call that looks something like this:-->

 Nehmen wir z.B. an Du führst `git push origin master` in Deinem Projekt aus und `origin` ist als eine URL mit SSH Protokoll definiert.
-Git startet dann einen `send-pack` Prozeß, der eine SSH Verbindung zum Server initiiert.
+Git startet dann einen `send-pack` Prozess, der eine SSH Verbindung zum Server initiiert.
 Dieser versucht, via SSH auf dem Server einen Befehl wie den folgenden auszuführen:

 	$ ssh -x git@github.com "git-receive-pack 'schacon/simplegit-progit.git'"
 	005bca82a6dff817ec66f4437202690a93763949 refs/heads/master report-status delete-refs